Goldenrod is an edible and medicinal plant with many benefits! Learn how to turn it into salve, tincture, tea, and more!

 There are a LOT of species, with a few differences in appearance, but they all have similar medicinal properties.

 For more information about foraging for goldenrod, please see the article at our family site:

 Benefits of Goldenrod

-Goldenrod is “recommended for treatment of infections and inflammations, to prevent formation of kidney stones and to help remove urinary gravel” (link to study on PubMed).
+Goldenrod is “recommended for treatment of infections and inflammations, to prevent formation of kidney stones and to help remove urinary gravel“.

-It may lower cholesterol and prevent atherosclerosis (study link), is an effective remedy for upper respiratory inflammation and congestion, rhinitis, seasonal allergy, sinus infection, colds and influenza (Medicinal Plants of the Southern Appalachians, page 92).
+It may lower cholesterol and prevent atherosclerosis, and is an effective remedy for upper respiratory inflammation and congestion, rhinitis, seasonal allergy, sinus infection, colds and influenza (Medicinal Plants of the Southern Appalachians, page 92).